patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

 * [Have a working AWS account](<https://aws.amazon.com>)
 * [Have the AWS CLI installed](<http://docs.aws.amazon.com/cli/latest/userguide/installing.html>)

-These tools should come pre-installed on your Cloud9 environment.
+These tools should come pre-installed with your Cloud9 environment.

 To check if you have the AWS CLI installed and configured:

     $ aws --version